natancox/stardog-docs/src/blog/content/posts/2014-01-10-scalability-improvements-in-stardog-21.md

 Running on $10,000 of server hardware (32 cores, 256 GB RAM), Stardog 2.1 can handle 20 to 50 billion triples.
-Compared to Stardog 2.0.x, Stardog 2.1 loads ~100M triple datasets about two times faster; it loads ~1B triple datasets about 3 times faster--all while using much less memory.
+Compared to Stardog 2.0.x, Stardog 2.1 loads ~100M triple datasets about two times faster; it loads ~1B triple datasets about 3 times faster---all while using much less memory.
 2.1 can load 20B datasets at 300,000 triples per second.
 We also improved query evaluation performance significantly so that Stardog 2.1 is still very fast, even at much larger database